 What is McDonald’s CSR Policy?

-McDonald’s has a long-established and comprehensive CSR policy – the current iteration of it forms an integral part of the recently announced growth strategy branded ‘Advancing the Arches’.
-The details of the new chapter of the program came in November 2020 and incorporates some aspects of how the COVID-19 pandemic has changed consumer and corporate behaviour.
+McDonald’s has a long-established and comprehensive CSR policy – the current iteration of it forms an integral part of the growth strategy branded ‘Accelerating the Arches.’

-There has recently been a change at the top, with Katie Beirne Fallon taking on the role of Executive Vice President and Chief Global Impact Officer in October 2020.
-Fallon served as an advisor to Barack Obama.
-Offering a steer on the future direction of policy, Fallon said:
+There has recently been a change at the top, with Jon Banner taking on the role of Executive Vice President and Chief Global Impact Officer in 2022.
+Prior to joining McDonald’s, Banner spent ten years at PepsiCo.

 In 1990, sometime before sustainably sourced ingredients were a commonly used buzzword, McDonald’s forged a relationship with Conservation International to add sustainable whitefish sources to its Filet-O-Fish sandwiches.
 With so many mouths to feed, McDonald’s has had to continue to focus on the environmental impact of its operations.